 - There is no way to verify authenticity.
 Tapes could be altered before being copied to another tape and no one would ever know.

-- It can be tough to manage the digital evidence on large cases.
+- It can be tough to manage digital evidence in large cases.
 For example, you receive multiple tapes from a crime scene, then, a few days later, more tapes arrive from the lab or from a search warrant.
-Later on you receive videos from multiple suspect interviews.
+Later on, you receive videos from multiple suspect interviews.
 There are a lot of labeling considerations just to keep it all straight.
 It can be particularly challenging when investigators or prosecutors want to review the digital evidence.
-You’ll have to sort through all of those tapes and try find the exact ones you need, then go through the time consuming dubbing process.
+You’ll have to sort through all of those tapes and try to find the exact ones you need, then go through the time-consuming dubbing process.

 - One little known technical problems with VHS tapes is that they go bad and become unusable after a certain period of time.
 Losing digital evidence might be catastrophic to your case and you will have to make new copies of VHS tapes for each case every 2-3 years just to preserve the evidence on them.